 Massage balls are great for getting into areas of your body that a foam roller just can't reach - these mini marvels are worth their weight in gold when it comes to working on weary muscles.

 Massage balls help to get rid of muscle knots and tension through gentle massage using your body weight.
 They are available in different weights and hardness - some have a smooth surface and some are covered in flexible spikes.

-We also feature a range of vibrating massage balls and muscle roller sticks which are great tools for targeting sore trigger point areas in your legs and other parts of the body.
+We also feature a range of vibrating massage balls, hot and cold pain relief balls and muscle roller sticks which are great tools for targeting sore trigger point areas in your legs and other parts of the body.

 Massage balls are fantastic little devices for trigger point therapy in those parts of the body which are no-go areas for bulky foam rollers.

 They are available in various levels of softness, hardness and weight, so there's something to suit the needs of every fitness enthusiast.
 They are also come in many different colours including red, blue, yellow, black, white, pink, green and purple.

 Massage balls are also referred to by various other names including physical therapy balls, lacrosse balls, sensory balls, mobility balls and myofascial release balls.
 They often come in packs of three which usually cost around £10 to £15.